State of Rust Survey FAQ

 How is personally identifiable information handled?

 Nearly every question in the survey is optional.
 You are welcome to share as much or as little information as you are comfortable with.
-Only the Community Team Survey Leads will have access to the raw data from the survey.
+The Rust Foundation will have access to the raw datasets from the survey.
 All the answers are anonymized prior to be shared with the rest of the teams and prior to the results publication.

 Why is the survey collecting contact information?